-To simplify things, that means the W Trek is only possible between October 1 2022 and April 2023 (I will update this each year).
+To simplify things, that means the W Trek is only possible between September 1 2023 and April 2024.

 Perhaps the most important aspect of the W Trek will be the gear that you bring along with you.
 Since this is 5 days out in Patagonia, you simply will need to be prepared for it all.